FreddyVRetro/ISA-PicoMEM/README.md

 The PicoMEM Board can be seen as both a working PC extention board as well as a Development platform.

 This GitHub Repository does not contains the Firmware for the moment.
-However, PMMOUSE and PMEMM Source are available.
+However, PMMOUSE, PMEMM and PM2000 Source are available.

 If you are interrested by a Board, I created a form: https://docs.google.com/forms/d/e/1FAIpQLScwYPvnVoGynLLgP_hiLMH_qn9uBX1sxims7Ah4LabjQ0mSLw/viewform